 3. My market knowledge is superior to other agents’.

-Let’s look at each of these Champion Agent truths together.
+Let’s look at each of these Champion Agent truths together.1.
+All real estate agents are not the same.

 One of the primary messages used by inferior agents and discounting agents is that we are all the same; that there is essentially no difference between Champion Agents and other agents.
 We need to convey that each agent operates an independent business and applies different techniques to arrive at the purchase of a home.
 One may employ a Kia level strategy of service, amenities, and experience, while another uses a Mercedes level of strategy of service, amenities, and experience.
 You want to create a clear distinction between what you do and what other agents do.
 An analogy outside of real estate that illustrates service and quality differentials is highly effective.
 I have found that car comparisons are easy to use because car companies have spent billions over the years branding their products and establishing the fact that all cars and car dealerships are not the same.
 Our job, at this stage, is to show and demonstrate the differences between us and their preconceived feelings and beliefs that we are all the same.